octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 ### Don't mix clients and server

-Do NOT connect to the database server using a remote shell (if using VM), neither connect to container (if you use docker).
-Always use a plain SQL client, like `psql`, **remotely**.
+Always connect remotely.
+Do NOT connect to the database server itself using a remote shell (if using VM), neither connect to container (if using docker).

-Doing things locally on the server can lead to nasty situations :
+Issuing commands directly on the database OS can lead to nasty situations :

-- to stop a query, you kill the corresponding OS process ... and the database goes into recovery mode;
+- to stop a query, you stop the corresponding OS process using `kill -9` : the database goes into recovery mode;
-- some healthcheck query runs into the server, [causing it to](https://www.cybertec-postgresql.com/en/docker-sudden-death-for-postgresql/) crash (!).
+- to monitor the database, you schedule a healthcheck query from the database OS : [the database crash](https://www.cybertec-postgresql.com/en/docker-sudden-death-for-postgresql/).

-As a developer, you're not expected each and every side effects.
+As a developer, you're not expected each and every side effects of Linux process handling.
 To be on the safe side, do not mix client with server concerns.

 You need to import a huge CSV data file or launch long-running queries, "just once" ?
 You may be tempted to do it from the database server, to prevent timeout or security concerns.
 Sure.
 But I strongly suggest to use a separate client, like some one-off container if using a DBaaS, or a dedicated scheduler.